Models of PA: Standard Systems without Minimal Ultrafilters: Introduction

-He proved it for the stronger notion ``2-Ramsey ultrafilter".
+He proved the existence of examples, for the stronger notion ``2-Ramsey ultrafilter".
 In \cite{Sh:937} we prove that there is an arithmetically closed Borel set $\bold B \subseteq {\cP}(\bbN)$ such that any expansion $\bbN^+$ of $\bbN$ by any uncountably many members of $\bold B$ has this property, i.e. the family of definable subsets of $\bbN^+$ carries no 2-Ramsey ultrafilter.

-We deal here with the question \ref{q0.7}, proving that there is such a family of cardinality $\aleph_1$, this implies the version in the abstract; we use forcing but the result is proved in ZFC.
-On other problems from \cite{Ena06p} see Enayat-Shelah \cite{EnSh:936} and \cite{Sh:924}, \cite{Sh:937}. \end{question}
+We deal here with Question \ref{q0.7}, proving that there is such a family of cardinality $\aleph_1$, this implies the version in the abstract; (since it it well-known that every arithmetically closed family of cardinality at most $\aleph_1$ can be realized as the standard system of some elementary extension of $\bbN$, as shown by Knight and Nadel \cite{KnNa82}).
+We use forcing but the result is proved in ZFC.
+On other problems from \cite{Ena06p} see Enayat-Shelah \cite{EnSh:936} and \cite{Sh:924}, \cite{Sh:937}.